On a class of data-driven mixed-integer programming problems under uncertainty: a distributionally robust approach: Solution techniques

 \section{Solution techniques}

-In this section we analyze a particular class of distributionally robust prediction and prescription rules based on the relative entropy distance from empirical marginal distributions.
-More precisely, for any fixed action $a \in A$ a relative entropy distance or Kullback–Leibler divergence (see, e.g., \cite{VanParys2020} and the references therein) between an empirical distribution $\widehat{\mathbb{Q}}_{a, T_a}$ and some other distribution $\mathbb{Q}_a \in \mathcal{Q}_a$ is defined as follows:
+In this section we analyze a particular class of distributionally robust prediction and prescription rules based on a relative entropy distance from empirical marginal distributions.
+More precisely, for any fixed $a \in \mathcal{A}$ the relative entropy distance or Kullback--Leibler divergence \cite{Kullback1997} between an empirical distribution $\widehat{\mathbb{Q}}_{a, T_a}$ and some other distribution $\mathbb{Q}_a \in \mathcal{Q}_a$ is defined as follows: